 Known as Meteor, the Hydrofoil is used both by locals and tourists to go to Peterhof only.

-If you are thinking about visiting the pearl necklace of the Northern capital and you want to make a short trip outside St Petersburg by boat, then why not try the hydrofoil.
+If you are thinking about visiting the so called pearl necklace of the Northern Capital and you want to make a short trip outside St Petersburg by boat, then why not try the hydrofoil.

-You will leave and buy your ticket from small landing stages on the River Neva near the Hermitage or in front of Admiralty.
-However, if you decide to buy tickets somewhere else, for example from us, you will pay a little bit more, but in return you will get your tickets delivered to your hotel or sent to you by email, plus you'll skip the line at the ticket office.
+You will leave and buy your ticket from a small landing stage on the River Neva near the Winter Palace or in front of Admiralty.
+However, if you decide to buy tickets somewhere else, for example from us, you will pay a little bit more, but in return, you will get your tickets delivered to your hotel or sent to you by email, and you'll skip the line at the ticket office.

-For your information, the average time to get to Peterhof by hydrofoil is no more than 40 minutes.
-You will arrive directly at the Lower Park where the fountains are situated.
-Then, to go back, you will leave also from here.
+For your information, the average travel time to get to Peterhof by hydrofoil is no more than 40 minutes.
+You will arrive directly at Lower Park where the fountains are situated.
+Then, to go back, you will leave also from there.

 The hydrofoil runs on a daily basis and operates only during the summer.

-Boat tours are very popular across visitors who want to sail along the rivers and canals of the imperial city.
+Boat tours are very popular across visitors and residents who want to sail along the city's rivers and canals.

 cover.
-Moreover, if you take the midnight boat tour you will enjoy the picturesque scenery of Saint Petersburg at night, its warm lights and famous drawbridges.
+Moreover, if you take the popular Midnight Boat Tour you will enjoy the picturesque scenery of Saint Petersburg at night.

-Remember these river boat tours run on a daily basis at different times of the day, but only from the middle of May to late September.
-If you want you can book a canal boat tour with us!☺
+Remember these open riverboat tours run on a daily basis at different times of the day, but only from the middle of May to late September.
+Some boatd are smaller and private, others are large and open to everyone.

-Getting around St petersburg by boat is really one of the best ways to do sightseeing in the city - but above all, is the way to go if you want to make your visit in the Venice of the North fascinating and memorable.
+Visiting St Petersburg by boat is really one of the best ways to do sightseeing in the city of Peter the Great - but above all, is the way to go if you want to make your visit to the Venice of the North fascinating and memorable.

 Nevsky Prospekt or near the famous Saviour on the Spilled Blood Church.

-Also, if you don't like to spend time in the queue, you could always ask your hotel to book the hydrofoil or boat tickets for you.
-But, if you want to save money, then you should search on internet and buy your tour package or tickets on-line, for example with us.☺
+Also, if you don't like to spend time in the queue, you could always ask your hotel to book a riverboat tour for you.
+But, if you want to save money, then you should search on the internet and buy your tour package or tickets on-line by yourself.

-We've travelled St Petersburg by boat on different occasions, and it is something that you should not miss.
-We're sure you will like it as much as we did!
+We've cruised St Petersburg by boat on different occasions over the last years, and it is something that you should not miss if you have time and money.
+We're sure you will like it as much as we did.☺